UncleGene/unclegene.github.io/source/_posts/2014-12-01-ultra-srevices-and-declaration-of-independence.markdown

 BTW, please do not be fooled by the semi-jocking tone of the USA part of the post.
 I've started to work on these independence principles way before microservices fad have started, so there was no need for a name.

 TL;DR: Name them however you want (though probably not microservices), but always follow three rules of service independence  - Independent Scalability, Independent Lifecycle and Independent Data

+_You can see an updated version of this declaration at [Services: Declaration of Independence](/2015/03/16/services-declaration-of-independence/)_